freedbygrace/PSOPNSenseAPI/docs/Visual-Studio-Solution.md

 .\build\test.ps1
 ```

-## Manual Release Process
+## Release Process

-The project uses a manual release process.
+The project includes a script to automate the release process.
 To create a new release:

+1. Run the `scripts\Create-Release.ps1` script
+2. Follow the instructions to create a GitHub release

+The script will:

-1. Update the version in the project file and module manifest
+1. Update the version in the project file and module manifest to the current date and time (yyyy.MM.dd.HHmm)
 2. Build the solution in Release mode
+3. Copy the DLLs to the output folder
-3. Create a zip file of the module
+4. Create a zip file of the module
+5. Clean up old zip files, keeping only the latest one
+6. Commit and push the changes
+7. Create a release note file

-4. Create a GitHub release with the zip file attached
+After running the script, you'll need to manually create a GitHub release and attach the zip file.

 ## Dependencies